kstenerud/concise-encoding/cbe-specification.md

     [90 21 m i s u n d e r s t a n d i n g 00 ...]

-Note that this technique will only work for the general string type (0x90), not for the short string types 0x80 - 0x8f (which have no chunk headers).
+This technique will only work for the general string type (0x90), not for the short string types 0x80 - 0x8f (which have no chunk headers).

-If the source buffer in your decoder is mutable, you could achieve C-style zero-copy without requiring the above technique, using a scheme whereby you pre-cache the type code of the next value, overwrite that type code's memory location in the buffer with 0 (effectively "terminating" the string), and then process the next value using the pre-cached type code:
+**Note**: If the source buffer in your decoder is mutable, you could achieve C-style zero-copy without requiring the above technique, using a scheme whereby you pre-cache the type code of the next value, overwrite that type code's memory location in the buffer with 0 (effectively "terminating" the string), and then process the next value using the pre-cached type code:

     ...                          // buffer = [84 t e s t 6a 10 a0 ...]
     case string (length 4):      // 0x84 = string (length 4)